ogeesan/bpod-docs-testing/docs/user-guide/protocol-development.md

 BpodNotebook('init'); % Launches an interface to write notes about behavior and manually score trials
 ```

-> [!NOTE]
+!!! note
-> It is recommended to initialise figures at the end of the startup because if an error is encountered (e.g. failure to configure a module) after figures are created then you will be left with windows to close manually.
+    It is recommended to initialise figures at the end of the startup because if an error is encountered (e.g. failure to configure a module) after figures are created then you will be left with windows to close manually.
 <!-- This is some that could change in the future if a protocol error handling feature is introduced -->
 ### Main Loop (runs once each trial until some conditions are met, or the experimenter stops the session from the console)